What is corporation tax? A guide for UK limited companies

 1. Work out your taxable profits

-- Allowable expenses are costs that are wholly and exclusively for business use, such as salaries, office rent, and machinery.
+- Allowable expenses: Business costs that are wholly and exclusively for business use

-Here’s HMRC advice on calculating your taxable profits.
-Ask your accountant or bookkeeper for help (or to do this for you) too.
+Read HM Revenue and Customs advice on calculating taxable profits.
+Ask your accountant or bookkeeper for help if you need it.

 2. Identify the right corporation tax rate